microsoft/WindowsAppSDK/README.md

 ### Try it now!
 [Packaged MSIX desktop apps](https://docs.microsoft.com/windows/msix/overview) can try the preview of the 0.5 release now! (link to details on how to try it)

+Some caveats about 0.5...

+* Requires using MSIX (1.0 won't require MSIX)
+* Only includes WinUI / DWriteCore / MRT Core
+* WinUI cannot be incrementally added yet (that'll come in a future version).
+Right now you must switch all of your UI to WinUI.

 ### Roadmap